Visit the Lower Delaware River Wild & Scenic website here.

 Because our organization was founded to support Wild and Scenic Rivers designation of the Lower Delaware, it remains at the heart of our organization.
-DRGP, is the only nonprofit listed in the authorizing legislation for the Lower Delaware designation, and we are proud to coordinate the activities of The Management Council develops and implements projects that meet the goals of the Lower Delaware Action Plan.
-These have included river bank restoration and trail and stewardship projects.
-We provide administrative support to the Lower Delaware Wild and Scenic Management Council.
+DRGP, is the only nonprofit listed in the authorizing legislation for the Lower Delaware designation, and we are proud to coordinate the activities of The Management Council.
+The Council develops and implements projects that meet the goals of the Lower Delaware Action Plan.

 The Lower Delaware was designated - November 01, 2000.

 According to the Lower Delaware's authorizing legislation, 65.6 miles of river segments were designated, including 37.2 miles of the main stem and 28.4 miles of Pennsylvania tributaries.
 25.4 miles of the PA tributaries are classified as scenic, and the remaining 40.2 miles are classified as recreational.

 The Lower Delaware is one of a very few partnership rivers that are included in the National Wild and Scenic Rivers System.
 These rivers are designated by Congress because they possess outstandingly remarkable scenic, recreational, geologic, animal, historic, cultural, or other similar values, The Lower Delaware, a 67 mile segment between the Delaware Water Gap and Washington Crossing, qualifies on all counts!
 Designated at the same time in 2000 as part of the Lower Delaware are three Pennsylvania creeks – the Tohickon, the Tinicum, and the Paunacussing.

 Partnership Rivers, rather than being managed by the National Park Service or a state agency, are overseen by a local management committee, in this case the Lower Delaware Wild and Scenic Management Council, in cooperation with the National Park Service, according to a locally devised management plan.